 Those of you finding success through Amazon handmade, this will be especially relevant for you.
 Check out our recent write up on Amazon handmade here.

-What are The Most Popular Categories on Etsy?
+What are The Most Popular Categories to Sell on Etsy?

 The top categories on Etsy are as follows (in order of popularity):